nicklasring/go-self-update/README.md

 # go-self-update

-A program that can update itself by replacing its executable file with a new version.
+An application that can update itself by replacing its executable file with a new version.

 Using `syscall.Exec` to replace parent process so no new childs are spawned.